Ashlalala/aajonusnet/md/QNA/Q&A Of October 21, 2007.md

 Q: No.

-A:You never took any medication?
+A: You never took any medication?

 Q: No.